everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### attempt

-If a test is marked `attempt`, it will be repeated if it fails the number of attempts specified in the mark.
+If a test is marked `attempt`, it will be repeated if it fails the number of attempts specified by the mark.
-The test will continue to be repeated until it passes.
+The test will be repeated until it is passed.
 For more information, see the example [attempts](./../examples/attempts.md)

 **Example:**